 No linen, towels or tea towels are provided.
 Most groups stay for short periods and as such the levels of laundry after a group’s stay would be enormous.
 To help lower the use of the island’s resources and costs involved in running the house, we ask you to supply all your own linen and towels.

 It is normal for groups to meet in the car park on the Guernsey side of the causeway to load their luggage into the tractor half and hour after the causeway opens.
 Groups are collected from the house immediately the causeway clears.
 Only in exceptional circumstances and subject to arrangements with the warden can this be altered.

 The Lihou Charitable Trust cannot guarantee a facility to transport luggage and food to the island.
 However it is very rare that this cannot be done.
 Luggage is transferred by tractor and trailer.
 One transfer is free of charge but subsequent loads are charged at £20 per trailer.
 This is to take account of the extra time for the warden and wear and tear on the tractor in the salt-water environment.
 A maximum of three loads is permissible but on occasions time and tides may only allow time for one to be transferred.
 Every effort will be made to accommodate luggage transfer but we would encourage you to pack only the essential and carry as much as possible.
 There is no facility for the transfer of people but special dispensation for infirm or disabled may be able to be accommodated if you give sufficient notice.

-1 x 9 bed dorm (4 x bunk beds and 1 x single)
+1 x 7 bed dorm (2 x bunk beds and 3 x singles)

-2 x 6 bed dorms (both have 2 x bunk beds and 2 x singles)
+1 x 6 bed dorm (2 x bunk beds and 2 x singles)

-1 x Triple rooms (1 x bunk bed and 1 x single)
+1 x Triple room (1 x bunk bed and 1 x single)

 2 x Double rooms (each have one double bed only)